 Written by Angelica Reeves on August 09, 2019

 A recent TomTom Telematics survey revealed that almost half of fleet management decision-makers agreed that paperwork, especially invoicing and quoting, takes up too much of their time.
-Core business processes also rely on accurate documentation, which includes purchasing documents such as, fuel receipts, tire changes, accident tickets, and repairs.
+Core business processes also rely on accurate documentation, which includes purchasing documents, fuel receipts, tyre changes, accident tickets and repairs.
 On top of that, there is the implementation of new global regulations, like the International Accounting Standard Board and the Worldwide Harmonised Light-Duty Vehicles Test Procedure, both of which affect fleet companies in Europe and across the globe.
 As the supply chain and logistics industry continue to go digital, document management software (DMS) for fleet companies is a management solution that is becoming more and more imperative.

 DMS provides a central repository for all fleet management paperwork, including emails and logs.
 Not only does this reduce the amount of paper a fleet company uses, but it also has many other benefits.

 Reduce risks of document loss.
 A single unpreventable accident like a fire can cripple your fleet management systems if you do not shift to a digital data system.
 Computer files can be stored on a cloud network or in multiple locations, which means that the risk of losing them is much smaller.